XanaduAI/thewalrus/docs/code.rst

 Frontend
 ---------

+* The :mod:`hafnian` Python interface provides access to various hafnian, permanent, and torontonian algorithms

+* The :mod:`hafnian.quantum` submodule provides access to various utility functions that act on Gaussian quantum states

-* The Python interface provides access to the C library hafnian algorithms, as well as the Fortran library permanent algorithms.
+* The :mod:`hafnian.samples` submodule provides access to algorithms to sample from the hafnian or the torontonian of Gaussian quantum states

 Backends
 --------